-When in 64-bit mode, the architecture is optimized to sign-extend to 64 bits in a single μ op.
+When in 64-bit mode, processors based on Intel NetBurst microarchitecture can sign-extend to 64 bits in a single μ op.
 In 64-bit mode, when the destination is 32 bits, the upper 32 bits must be zeroed.

 Zeroing the upper 32 bits requires an extra μ op and is less optimal than sign extending to 64 bits.
 While sign extending to 64 bits makes the instruction one byte longer, it reduces the number of μ ops that the trace cache has to store, improving performance.